-Formal interviews were conducted utilizing the PREA questionnaires with the following inmate groups: inmates who filed a PREA grievance, inmates who identify in a LGBTI group, inmates who have limited English speaking skills, inmates who have reported victimization and random inmates from general housing population.
+Formal interviews were conducted utilizing the PREA questionnaires with the following inmate groups: inmates who identify in a LGBTI group, inmates who have limited English speaking skills, inmates who have reported victimization during screening, inmates with disabilities and random inmates from general housing population.
 Due to COVID-19 quarantine safety guidelines some inmates were not able to be selected for interview.